Introduction

 - Variable Pay / Bonus — Performance-linked, not guaranteed monthly

-The key point: CTC includes money that goes to EPF, gratuity, and insurance — not to your bank account.
-This is why your actual credit is always lower than the CTC number on your offer letter.
+The critical thing to understand: CTC includes money that goes to EPF, gratuity, and insurance — none of which you ever see in your bank account.
+That is why your actual monthly credit is always lower than the CTC figure your offer letter leads with.

 What is Gross Salary?